Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong><code>SyncEventMessage</code></strong></td>
 			<td>
 				<p>
-					This message contains the raw message that comes from the connector and is used to acknowledge the acceptance of the message with the external translation agency.
+					This message contains the raw message that comes from the connector. it is used to acknowledge the acceptance of the message from the external translation agency.
 				</p>
 			</td>
 		</tr>
 	</tbody>
 </table>
+>###NOTE: Not all  of the above methods are used in this sample.